Find Trade Colleges

 $14,294 Average Tuition & Fees

-Out of the 32 schools in Illinois that were part of this year’s value ranking, Rasmussen University - Illinois landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Rasmussen University - Illinois is a great place for trade school students working on their bachelor’s degree who want the most bang for their educational buck.
 Rasmussen University - Illinois is a small private for-profit school located in Rockford, Illinois that handed out 5 bachelor’s degrees in 2021-2022.

 #6